AbhayTrivedi/Grayscale-Converter/README.md

 # Grayscale-Converter
-An Application Build using CUDA and C++ which converts an Image to grayscale using parallel programming in NVIDIA GPU.
+An Application Built using CUDA and C++ which converts an Image to grayscale using parallel programming in NVIDIA GPU.

+## Processing using CPU

+## Reults

+CUDA Version - 12.2
+Visual Studio 2019 - 16.11.29